![]() |

 Wayne Fitzgerell State Park (Rend Lake)

-c) All hunters must be between the ages of 10-15 inclusive and have a youth hunting permit.
-Stand-by permits will not be available except at Sangchris Lake and Edward R. Madigan State Park.
-Hunters under age 16 are not required to pay a daily fee.
+c) All hunters must be between the ages of 10 and 17 inclusive and have a youth hunting permit.
+Stand-by permits shall be issued by drawing held at the conclusion of check-in time when daily quotas are not filled.
+Hunters under age 18 are not required to pay a daily fee.

-d) All hunters are required to deposit their hunting licenses in the check station while hunting.
+d) Depending on the availability of staff during the controlled pheasant hunting season, hunters may be required to deposit their hunting licenses in the check station while hunting.
 Each permit holder must be accompanied by a non-hunting supervisory adult.
 If the hunter does not have a valid Firearm Owner's Identification (FOID) card, the supervisory adult is required to have a valid FOID card.
 Only one supervisory adult in a hunting party is required to have a valid FOID card if the hunters in the hunting party stay under the immediate control (accompany youth hunter at all times) of the supervisory adult possessing the valid FOID card.
 The supervising adult shall be criminally liable for the actions of the youth in the hunting party and shall be subject to the criminal penalties provided by law.

 e) Supervising adults are required to wear a cap and upper outer garment of solid and vivid blaze orange of a least 400 square inches.
 Hunters must wear a back patch issued by the check station.